andrew21-b/Python-Music-player-with-a-Databse/README.md

 The databse files are the ones that have the program extension .db .

-This was my first evry project so feel free to change it how you like and improve it. :)
+This was my first project so feel free to change it how you like and improve it. :)